SBI Health Education is a division of Sub Board I Inc, a student-owned and operated non-profit corporation.

 Students Come First.

-Our professional staff and team of trained Peer Educators provide professional, non-judgmental services and activities to enhance the health and wellbeing of all students and their partners.
+Our professional and student staff team members provide professional, non-judgmental services and activities to enhance the health and wellbeing of all students and their partners.

 Frequently Asked Questions